 Back to the Roots Organic Microgreen Kits

 We already love Back to the Roots’ mushroom growing kits, so we’re eager to try out their organic microgreens, too.
 Just like with the mushrooms, everything you need is already in the box.
-This variety pack comes with 6 seed packets.
+The Mighty Mix value pack comes with two seed packets, soil discs and growing trays.
 Just mist seeds with water, cover the tray and get ready to harvest microgreens in 7 to 14 days.

 Urban Leaf Microgreens Growing Kit

 Low light?
 Limited growing space?
 No problem.
 Urban Leaf’s microgreens kit is designed to fit on small apartment windowsills and is foolproof, even for beginners.
 Each package includes radish, lentil, kale and mustard seeds, along with bamboo trays.

 Mini Microgreens Growing Kit

 Trying microgreens for the first time and unsure which type you will enjoy the most?
 These single-serving growing kits are perfect for you!
 Choose one or a few to see which flavor you like the best!
 These kits are an affordable way to try something new and are ideal for single gardeners or couples.